Have an account?

 0-6 months: 200mg/day

 At 6 months, you can begin introducing iron rich solid foods one at a time.
 Wait a least 2 days after each to identify which foods your baby won’t tolerate well.
-The amount she drinks well naturally decrease as her solid food intake increases.
+The amount they drink will naturally decrease as their solid food intake increases.

 TIP